margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 * Grateful that a story shared in a song can resonate with another individual who fits in with many other stories of people all around her.
 * Grateful for a home someone architected at a schoolhouse on a farm.
 * Grateful for a woman in Barnes and Noble who has overcome challenges and looks dignified.
+* Grateful for the voice on the news, representing ethics and good judgment.

 ## Taking Back the Night ##
 Flying into the night sky, I take back the night, where in reality it is a silent night.